 Personally, I'm not totally convinced that arginine works.
 I remember, back in the mid 80's arginine hit the market in a big way and everyone seemed to be taking arginine before bedtime.
 All of my body building buddies swore by the stuff.

 I first tried arginine back in 1987 taking 4 tablets before bed, which was about 4 grams.
 I got nothing.
 I tried taking 6 tablets and still got nothing.
-By that time, I was done two bottles and was out a hundred bucks.
+By that time, I was done two bottles and out a hundred bucks.
 I stopped taking arginine and dismissed it as a a sham.
 I tried taking arginine again in 2002 after hearing about all the studies that were done on the supplement.
 This time around, I took a little more but to tell you the truth, I got nothing.
 After 8 weeks, I gave up.

 I think the one big thing that people seem to miss out on, is that you have to take monster doses of arginine for it to be effective.
 Most studies done on arginine are very dose related with doses as high as 40 grams per day.
 That is ALOT of arginine!
 Taking a quick peek at the prices for one bottle of arginine is about 22 bucks for 30 grams of arginine.
 To get the HGH releasing properties of arginine, you need to take about 1/6 grams of arginine per pound of body weight.
-So, if you weight 200 pounds, you need to take about 33 grams of arginine.
+So, if you weight 200 pounds, you need to take about 33 grams of arginine per day.
 That's a whole bottle in one day plus a little more!
 For a one week supply you need to spend about 160 bucks for arginine and about 640 bucks per month.
 For most people, this is way too much money.
 Even if you had the money, I'd say go with something else because there are much better supplements out there.

 I feel that there are more effective ways at greatly improving the release of growth hormone in the body.
 One of the best is the incorporation of compound movements in a weight training plan.
 In my opinion, this is the best way (outside of synthetic HGH - Which I don't recommend), to boost growth hormone.